AlibabaCloudDocs/alikafka/intl.en-US/User guide/Migration/Migrate topics/Migrate topic metadata between Message Queue for Apache Kafka instances.md

 5. Check whether the topic metadata is migrated.

-    1. Log on to the [Message Queue for Apache Kafkaconsole](https://kafka.console.aliyun.com/).
+    1. Log on to the [Message Queue for Apache Kafka console](https://kafka.console.aliyun.com/).

     2. In the top navigation bar, select the region where the destination instance is located.